Light

 Be with me in anticipation of accepting what is given

-noticing the treasures of what comes when we are together
+notice the treasures that comes when we are together

 sharing pure life energy